wise-home/postgres/README.md

 This image is just a small addition to the official Postgres Docker image.
 The license for the official Postgres Docker image can be found [here](https://github.com/docker-library/docs/blob/master/postgres/README.md#license).

-The license for the containerfiles, container images and scripts in this GitHub repository is MIT, as stated in [LICENSE](https://github.com/wise-home/postgres_wisehome/blob/master/LICENSE)
+The license for the containerfiles and scripts in this GitHub repository is MIT, as stated in [LICENSE](https://github.com/wise-home/postgres_wisehome/blob/master/LICENSE)